Donor-Advised Funds Disadvantages -5 Reasons Why They May Be a Bad Idea

 There are even more benefits, like possibly avoiding or reducing capital gains taxes on appreciated assets that you should ask your tax advisor about.

-While the above-mentioned advantages might make you want to jump right into a donor advised fund right now, there are some disadvantages worth considering first.
+While the above-mentioned advantages might make you want to jump right into a donor-advised fund right now, there are some disadvantages worth considering first.
 Every situation is different – so some of the advantages or disadvantages may not apply to you.

 Everything we are sharing here is available to the public.
 But there are many advisory fund sponsors who keep a few too many details undisclosed for our comfort.
 What are the fees?
 How is it managed?
 These are unclear.

 In addition, there is an option to donate to organizations without anyone else knowing besides the sponsor.
 This could be a benefit for those who value their privacy.
-But for others, this could be a way to heap large sums of money to something shady.
+But for others, this could be a way to heap large sums of money on something shady.

 Many sponsoring charities require a minimum donation to start the account.
 Starting an account at Fidelity Charitable or Schwab Charitable requires an initial minimum donation amount of $5,000.
 Vanguard Donor-Advised Funds require $25,000 to open a charitable account